Dermatitis: Genetic

-Pathophysiology

-Eczema can be characterized by spongiosis which allows inflammatory mediators to accumulate.
-Different dendritic cells sub types, such as Langerhans cells, inflammatory dendritic epidermal cells and plasmacytoid dendritic cells have a role to play.

 Diagnosis

 Diagnosis of eczema is based mostly on the history and physical examination.
 In uncertain cases, skin biopsy may be taken for a histopathologic diagnosis of dermatitis.
 Those with eczema may be especially prone to misdiagnosis of food allergies.

 Patch tests are used in the diagnosis of allergic contact dermatitis.

 Classification

 The term eczema refers to a set of clinical characteristics.
 Classification of the underlying diseases has been haphazard with numerous different classification systems, and many synonyms being used to describe the same condition.

 A type of dermatitis may be described by location (e.g., hand eczema), by specific appearance (eczema craquele or discoid) or by possible cause (varicose eczema).
 Further adding to the confusion, many sources use the term eczema interchangeably for the most common type: atopic dermatitis.

 The European Academy of Allergology and Clinical Immunology (EAACI) published a position paper in 2001, which simplifies the nomenclature of allergy-related diseases, including atopic and allergic contact eczemas.
 Non-allergic eczemas are not affected by this proposal.